 What options are available to merchants wanting to start selling on multiple channels?

-3. Automated product feeds
+3. Automated product feeds from feed marketing platforms.

 So this is where feed management tools come in, with pre-made templates that tailor a single feed import to each and every channel - without changing your original product data from the online store.